Best 2 Days in Salzburg Itinerary & Guide

 You’ll ideally want to stay within the Salzburg historical center and walking distance of the main train station.
 If you don’t want to walk you could catch a taxi to your hotel that should cost no more than €10 (confirm the fare with the driver in advance).
 For ease of arriving and departing Salzburg, and walking around for the best Salzburg sights, I recommend staying within the circle on the map:

-If you want cheaper accommodations, there are other hotels and hostels to choose from starting at around €15/night, depending on what amenities and location you want.
-Hostelworld has some great, Salzburg listings.
+If you want cheaper accommodations, there are other hotels and hostels to choose from starting at around €15/night, depending on what amenities and location you want, you can choose from Salzburg city center hostels.

 Conversely, if you want to pay more, take a look at Salzburg accommodations.
 I would still recommend staying in the suggested area noted above.